Checkmate (Horler novel)

-Checkmate (1930) is one of the many popular novels written by Englishman Sydney Horler in the first half of the 20th century.
-Forgotten today, the book describes the exciting lifestyle of the wealthy social elite.
-Checkmate adds an element of crime and adventure to that atmosphere, but the countless coincidences throughout the plot guarantee a thoroughly predictable happy ending, complete with a double wedding.
+Checkmate (1930) is a novel by English writer Sydney Horler.
+The book describes the lifestyle of the wealthy social elite and includes elements of crime and adventure.

-Plot introduction

 The novel is about a gang of four international criminals who hire a young and naïve English girl as an innocent decoy in a scheme to rid an English aristocrat of her family jewels.

 Plot summary

 The innocent girl is 24-year-old Mary Mallory, who has spent the last seven years in isolation caring for her invalid aunt.
 After the latter's death, Mary, now living in London, realizes that she has to earn her own money unless she wants to live in relative poverty.
 She answers the ad of a Comtesse Zamoyski, who is looking for a companion with whom to travel to the Côte d'Azur, and, after an interview, she is accepted for the post.
 As Mary sees it, her new job combines at least two advantages: seeing the world and proving, to herself as well as her friends, that she is an independent woman.
 Mary's blinkered view lets her ignore all the warning signs that are pointed out to her.
 Jessie Stevens, her old schoolmate, even suspects that "White Slavery" could be behind that ad, but Mary does not listen and leaves London with her new employer.

 Through a series of coincidences a number of people are alerted to the dangers that might be in store for Mary.
 Apart from Jessie Stevens, it is Dick Delabrae, a society columnist for The Sun, and his friend Robert Wingate, who happens to be the nephew of Lady Wentworth, whose pearls the gang wants to steal.
 They all come to Cannes, where the Comtesse Zamoyski and Mary Mallory are staying in a remote villa, in order to help the young woman and prevent the theft of the pearls.